JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/4-3rd meeting.md

 - Não ignora o facto das migrações terem um custo temporal então propõe um mecanismo para suavizar esta transição.

 ----------
-2016 **Scalable Fog Computing with Service Offloading in Bus Networks.** ✓ [REPORT - MOBILE FOG COMPUTING & MIGRATION OPTIMIZATION]
+2016 **Scalable Fog Computing with Service Offloading in Bus Networks.** ✓ [REPORT - MOBILE FOG COMPUTING]

 In this paper, they **leverage the characteristics of buses** and propose a scalable fog computing paradigm with servicing offloading in bus networks. **The bus fog servers not only provide fog computing services for the mobile users on bus, but also are motivated to accomplish the computation tasks offloaded by roadside cloudlets.
 By this way, the computing capability of roadside cloudlets is significantly extended.
 They consider an allocation strategy using genetic algorithm (GA).
 With this strategy, the roadside cloudlets spend the least cost to offload their computation tasks.
 Meanwhile, the user experience of mobile users are maintained.**